himanshuptl03/Uber-Trip-Analysis/README.md

 ### 5. Features / Highlights
 •  Business Problem

-Ride-hailing platforms like Uber generate large volumes of trip data, but raw data alone makes it difficult to quickly understand booking trends, peak hours, revenue performance, and customer behavior across time and locations.
+Ride-hailing platforms like Uber generate large volumes of trip data, but raw data alone makes it difficult to quickly understand booking trends, peak hours, revenue performance, and customer behavior across time and locations.<br>

-Key questions such as:
+Key questions such as:<br>
-When do most bookings occur?
+When do most bookings occur?<br>
-Which vehicle types generate more revenue?
+Which vehicle types generate more revenue?<br>
-What payment methods are most commonly used?
+What payment methods are most commonly used?<br>
-Which locations and time slots drive demand? are not easy to answer without structured analytics.
+Which locations and time slots drive demand?<br>
+are not easy to answer without structured analytics.

 •  Goal of the Dashboard

-To provide an interactive analytical tool that:
+To provide an interactive analytical tool that:<br>
-Gives a clear overview of Uber’s booking and revenue performance.
+Gives a clear overview of Uber’s booking and revenue performance.<br>
-Analyzes demand by time, day, and hour.
+Analyzes demand by time, day, and hour.<br>
-Compares vehicle types and payment methods.
+Compares vehicle types and payment methods.<br>
 Helps support operational planning and data-driven decisions.

 •  Walkthrough of Key Visuals